Teaching Philosophy

 Archaeology of Death.
 Designed Course.
 This course explores mortuary practices through the archaeological record and what they can tell us about ritual, social, economic, and ideological institutions in the past.

-of U.S. four-field anthropology, it examines the social origins of inequality through the lenses of material culture and technologies of production, labor and social structure, and hierarchy.
+Stuff: Materiality and Inequality.
+Co-Designed Course.
+In keeping with the history of U.S. four-field anthropology, it examines the social origins of inequality through the lenses of material culture and technologies of production, labor and social structure, and hierarchy.

 Human Ancestors.
 Designed Course.
 This course explores human evolution from a biocultural perspective with an emphasis on human diversity in the past and present.